JoshCheek/today_in_little_known_ruby_trivia/15_string_literals.md

 %%%     # => ""
 ```

-And it's also a synonym for sprintf, so you can do this:
+And `String#%` is also a method that renders a format string, like sprintf,
+so you can do this:

 ```ruby
 sprintf "a%s", "b"  # => "ab"